grafana/tempo/docs/tempo/website/configuration/_index.md

         # fallback to scanning the entire bucket.
 Set to false to disable this behavior.
 Default is true.
         [blocklist_poll_fallback: <bool>]

+        # Maximum number of compactors that should build the tenant index.
+All other components will download
+        # the index.
+Default 2.
+        [blocklist_poll_tenant_index_builders: <int>]

         # Cache type to use.
 Should be one of "redis", "memcached"
         # Example: "cache: memcached"
         [cache: <string>]